ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 participants will subsequently be invited to respond and provide input.

-Any questions or suggestions: please contact us, we'll be happy to discuss.
+Any questions or suggestions: please contact us by email, we'll be happy to discuss.

 # References